 The EMIF Steering Committee, chaired by an EUI representative, provides general guidance and oversight to the Management Committee, notably by overseeing the external independent review and evaluation of the Fund’s activities.

-The Steering Committee is composed of representatives from EUI and CGF but also from other Foundations acknowledged for their work on matters of importance for media literacy and resilience and/or EU matters and of other experts of recognised capacity.
+The Steering Committee is composed of representatives from the EUI and the CGF, as well as from other Foundations acknowledged for their work on matters of importance for media literacy and resilience, and/or on EU matters, and of other renowned experts.

 Evaluation and selection model